 Hope nodded encouragingly, and I pressed the latch to open the locket.
-Inside was a miniature of a woman with blue eyes and a wild tumble of red hair crowned with bluebells.
-She did not sit in the proper posture of a young lady, but leaned forward, seeming almost to laugh.
+Inside, there was a miniature of a woman with blue eyes and a wild tumble of red hair.
+She was crowned with bluebells, and she he did not sit in the proper posture of a young lady, but leaned forward, seeming almost to laugh.

 “She’s beautiful,” I said.

 “She was beautiful then,” Hope said, taking the locket back.
 “When this likeness was taken she was just a girl, and she was still happy.
 She loved me as I loved her, and that was enough.”

 Hope closed the locket and placed it back into the trunk.

 “A year after that likeness was taken, our fathers went to the bishop and sought permission for Prudence and I to marry.
 The bishop denied our petition.
 At the same time, my brother came to me with his monsignor to offer me a place in the coven.
 Prudence and I wished to fight the corrupt forces that had damned our families, and who were now keeping us apart, so we both agreed to join.
 We believed that we had nothing to lose, but we were wrong.
 There is always a price for power.”

 Hope put a finger on his chin and looked up in thought.
 “The curse is one price, but there is another.
 The costliest price of power is the obligation to wield it.”

 Hope sat down heavily beside the trunk and placed his chin in his hands, as though in exhaustion.
 I knelt beside him, my skirts billowing around me like a cushion.